 On the other hand, a Class B license allows an individual to remove non-friable asbestos only.
 In practice, non-friable asbestos is often contained or sealed in other substances such as cement, creating a firmer substance where the asbestos fibres have a low risk of being disturbed and becoming airborne.

 An asbestos removal licence is valid for five years unless otherwise cancelled for other reasons.
-Book your training with us today or call us and know more about training at Kallibr and get your Class B asbestos removal license.
+Book your training with us today or call us to find out about Kallibr Training and get your Class B asbestos removal license.